-Studies of the effects of methylmercury on invertebrate neurobiology and physiology are still in their infancy, and Andrew Vacca sought to fill that gap in his first dissertation chapter.
+Studies of the effects of methylmercury on invertebrate neurobiology and physiology are still in their infancy, and former graduate student Andrew Vacca sought to fill that gap in his first dissertation chapter.
 Surprisingly, Andy found no effects of dietary methylmercury in crayfish growth, survival, or predator avoidance behaviors.
 See Andy’s website for more details.

 - Investigating the landscape limnology of Greenlandic lakes and ponds.

 Former graduate student Jess Trout-Haney spent at least a month each summer collecting data and samples to address three key questions: (1) What is the distribution, abundance, and ecological importance of colonial Nostoc cyanobacteria in lakes?
 (2) Are cyanobacteria in these waters toxic and, if so, in which food web compartments are they found and are there landscape- or lake-specific factors that contribute to observed toxicity?
 (3) Are cyanotoxins passed into other aquatic organisms or even onto land?
 See one of the news stories about Jess’s work for more details, or her first publication (it’s open access).